Andorra–European Union relations: Other agreements

-Two other agreements were signed in 2003/4.
+Two other agreements were signed in 2003 and 2004.
 The first is a cooperation agreement covering the environment, communications, information, culture, transport, regional and cross-border co-operation and social issues.
 However this has seen few operational results so far.
 There is also a taxation of savings agreement which was signed following pressure from the EU on offshore financial centres to conform to EU standards.

 There is an agreement signed 2003 between France, Spain and Andorra on the movement and residence in Andorra of citizens of third States.
 It says that the three countries shall coordinate their visa requirements (in reality that Andorra follows the Schengen visa requirements) and that Andorra must accept entry only of those who have right of entry of Spain or France.
 Andorra is allowed to permit long stays for any person.

 Border controls

-Andorra has stayed outside the Schengen Agreement and maintains border controls with the EU.
-However, as travellers to Andorra have to pass through the Schengen Area, and Andorra does not require or issue any visas, entry requirements are in practice the same as in the Schengen area.
-Visitors to Andorra who require a visa to enter the Schengen area need a multi-entry Schengen visa, since to leave Andorra they must enter the Schengen area a second time.
+Andorra is landlocked, has no airport or seaport, but has several heliports.
+Visitors to the country can gain access only by road or helicopter by passing through the Schengen Area members France or Spain.
+Andorra maintains no border controls with either country.
+Border control points exist and border controls may be carried out in the other direction, but these are more focused on customs control (Andorra has considerably lower taxes than its neighbours, with for example a standard VAT rate of just 4.5%) and de facto no systematic border checks are conducted.
+Andorra does not have any visa requirements.
+Citizens of EU countries need either a national identity card or passport to enter Andorra, while anyone else requires a passport or equivalent.
+Schengen visas are accepted, but those travellers who need a visa to enter the Schengen Area need a multiple-entry visa to visit Andorra, because entering Andorra means leaving the Schengen Area, and re-entering France or Spain is considered a new entry into the Schengen Area.
+Andorran citizens do not receive a passport stamp when they enter and leave the Schengen Area.

 There are only two official land border crossing points: La Seu d'Urgell in Spain and Pas de la Casa at the border to France.
 In addition, helicopters are allowed to go to airports with border control located in other countries, but not to other places outside Andorra.
 Flights usually go to the airports of Barcelona or Toulouse.

+Andorra has stayed outside the Schengen Agreement.
+Andorran ambassador to Spain Jaume Gaytán stated in 2015 that he hoped that the Association Agreement then under negotiations with the EU would include provisions to make the states associate members of the Schengen Agreement, though the final text did not include such provisions.
+However, on 30 May 2024 the Council of the European Union authorised the opening of negotiations for a separate agreement between the European Union and Andorra in order to create a legal basis for the absence of border controls between the country and the Schengen Area.